olulekeomotoba/DATA-ANALYTICS-PORTFOLIO/README.md

 # DATA-ANALYTICS-PORTFOLIO
 # ABOUT ME
-👋 Hello there!I'm Oluleke Omotoba, a dedicated and results-driven Data Analyst specializing in leveraging the power of data to extract meaningful insights.
+👋 Hello there!
+I'm Oluleke Omotoba, a dedicated and results-driven Data Analyst specializing in leveraging the power of data to extract meaningful insights.
 With a passion for transforming raw data into actionable information, I thrive on translating complex datasets into compelling visual stories using Power BI.

 🚀 _Why Data?_ Data, for me, is more than just nrmbers and charts; it's the key to unraveling stories hidden within.
 I believe in the power of data to drive informed decision-making and bring about positive change.